The Clear Edge

 What it looks like:

-You’re scheduling strategy sessions at 3 pm because that’s when the meeting room is free.
-You’re writing proposals after lunch because that’s when you “have time.”
-You’re making pricing decisions on Friday afternoon because the week finally cleared up.
+You’re scheduling strategy sessions at 3 pm because that’s when the meeting room is free, writing proposals after lunch because that’s when you “have time,” and making pricing decisions on Friday afternoon because the week finally cleared up.

 Why it happens:

-Most scheduling is driven by availability, not energy.
-Calendar tools don’t know your energy patterns.
-They just show open slots.
+Most scheduling is driven by availability rather than energy.
+Calendar tools don’t know your energy patterns—they just show open slots.

 How to avoid:

 Your Day 2 mapping is the fix.
-High-value work lives in peak energy windows.
-Full stop.
+High-value work lives in peak energy windows, period.
 If a strategic meeting needs to happen, it moves to your peak window—not the other way around.
-Protect peak energy for peak work.
-Put everything else in the slots it actually belongs in.
+Protect peak energy for peak work and put everything else in the slots it actually belongs in.

 Week 1: Energy Patterns Identified and Mapped